enso-org/enso/doc/design/syntax/syntax.md

 Please note, that all functions defined in the type definition scope are desugared to global functions operating on that type.
-However, all functions defined as constructor field are considered to be record fields.
-They can be provided with a default implementation and their definition can be changed in runtime.
+However, all functions defined as constructor fields are considered to be record fields.
+They can be provided with a default implementation and their definition can be changed at runtime.

 ### To Be Described